nevenjovanovic/nevenjovanovic.github.io/_posts/2017-07-19-lemmatize-neolatin-lemlat.markdown

 3. Collatinus (web)
 4. PREPRO

-This was, of course, just a quick and dirty exploration.
+This was, of course, just a quick and dirty exploration on a summer afternoon.
 A real [product testing](https://en.wikipedia.org/wiki/Product_testing) comparison of lemmatizers would include feeding all of them exactly the same list of words and comparing the results carefully.
 Ease of preparatory operations such as installing and batch processing would also have to be assessed.
-But still, I have to note that, contrary to what is claimed in literature for other linguistic software ("In accordance with Moore’s law describing scientific/technological progress over time, we find that more recent [tools] substantially outperform their predecessor generation"), for Latin, two of the oldest lemmatizers -- Whitaker's and Morpheus -- still do the best job (alongside the CLTK).
+Nevertheless, I have to note that, contrary to what is claimed in literature for other linguistic software ("In accordance with Moore’s law describing scientific/technological progress over time, we find that more recent [tools] substantially outperform their predecessor generation"), for Latin, two of the oldest lemmatizers -- Whitaker's and Morpheus -- still do the best job (alongside the CLTK).
 At least to the philologist's eye.